benjaminparry/benjamin.parry.is/source/writing/2024-11-19-research-by-the-sea-a-research-plan.md

 ## Learning objectives

-The goal of Research by the Sea is to explore some of the most pressing challenges and opportunities in our careers as researchers and broader societal, and global contexts.
+Research by the Sea aims to explore some of the most pressing challenges and opportunities in our careers as researchers and broader societal, and global contexts.

 ### What is the future of research?